Illinois-IoT/main-project/tutorials/day4/day4.md

 |-- templates
 ```

-Now, lets create the server file.
+Now, let's create the server file.
 Inside the `camera_streamer/` folder, create a new file called `main.py`.

 Inside, we will use the following starter code: